metocean/moana-qc/README.md

 ---
 ## File Format
 Currently, all QC'd files are saved in netCDF format (see wrapper.py).
 If needed, additional formats can be added.
-The user can choose whether to save quality flags for all individual tests or only save the global quality flag.
+The user can choose whether to save quality flags for all individual tests or only save the overall variable and global quality flags.

 ---
 ## Status file